rakki194/cringegen/cringegen/data/README.md

-# CringeGen Data Structures
+# cringegen Data Structures

-This directory contains all the data structures used by CringeGen for generating anthro/furry art prompts.
+This directory contains all the data structures used by cringegen for generating anthro/furry art prompts.
 Each file is organized around a specific domain of data needed for the generation process.

 ## Overview